psde-777/PREDIG_biophysical_model_N_fitting_algorithm/Simulation_code/README.md

 8.)
 Percentage of lignin within the microfibril

 9.)
-Percentage of acetylated hemicellulose within the hemicellulose fraction; currently restricted to a value of 1
+Percentage of acetylated hemicellulose within the hemicellulose fraction; currently restricted to a value of 0

 10.)
 Percentage of "crystalline" cellulose

 11.)
 Percentage of "crystalline" hemicellulose

-12.)
-Currently unused, set to 0.3 per default
+12.) radius around which each bond location is checked for neighbors.
+To be kept at 0.6